Be More

 Train with Confidence.

 Milwaukee needs officers who want more than a job.
 We need professionals ready to make a difference, build relationships, and strengthen our city.
-At Milwaukee PD, you’ll be supported with advanced training, modern technology, and equipment built for today’s work.
+At MPD, you’ll be supported with advanced training, modern technology, and equipment built for today’s work.
 Grow your career through specialty teams, competitive pay incentives, and a culture that prioritizes wellness and performance.

 Exceptional Benefits Package